 Are Your Leaders Aligned, Really?
 Ensuring Consensus with the Leadership Agreement Framework

 Decisions are not binary.
 This concept, and the Leadership Agreement framework that supports it, is a critical tool in our work with leadership teams.
-In our article, “The Right Questions to Lead Successful Change,” we offered guidance on how to ask the right questions, but what if you are asking the right questions yet not getting to the decision consensus needed to move your project forward?
+In our article, “The Right Questions to Lead to Successful Change,” we offered guidance on how to ask the right questions, but what if you are asking the right questions yet not getting to the decision consensus needed to move your project forward?

 Have you experienced leaders saying they agree in a meeting and then found out they disagreed in the “meeting after the meeting”?
 Or maybe a leader said they agreed to a decision, but they were not certain what they agreed to?
 We see this occasionally in our consulting as we partner with senior level leadership teams to help them manage through change.
 An element of that work consistently involves helping teams make good decisions and articulate why those decisions are being made.
 We have found that getting to the heart of leadership agreement – or disagreement – is the key to moving a project forward and a non-binary discussion enables that discovery.